Livermore selectpersons consider road work, costs

 “I’m not sure it’s the right way to go,” he said.
 “It’s a good place to start.
 It may be too disjointed to put a contractor on the roads.
 I was hoping we could have a block of roads for a contractor to work on, take that block off of Roger’s desk,” he said.

-Selectperson Scott Richmond said roadside mowing was the biggest job for which contractors were used, and it needs to be done at least once a year.
+Selectperson Scott Richmond said roadside mowing was the biggest job contractors were used for, and it needs to be done at least once a year.

 Gould said, “We need to let people know what we’re doing, that we’re keeping a cushion.
 We need to have this discussion before town meeting.”